genomicepidemiology/flankophile/README.md

 Your sample input data must consist of a number of assemblies, binned or unbinned contigs, genomes or other data in DNA multifasta format.
 One multifasta per sample.
 You can input as many samples as wanted.

-The input_list file is a tsv file with two columns.
+The input_list file is a tsv file with 2 or 3 columns.
 Each row represents a sample.
-The first column is a unique nickname for each input fasta, for example, "sample_1" or "e.coli_bin_32".
-The name must not contain whitespace or slash but underscore, dot and dash is accepted.
-The second column is the full path to the fasta file, including the file name.
-The columns must be separated by tab.
 Flankophile will ignore rows that start with **#**.
 This is useful if you want to add headers.

+**Column 1 - Assembly_name**
+The first column is a unique nickname for each input fasta, for example, "sample_1" or "e.coli_bin_32".
+It is used to distinguish different samples.
+The name must not contain whitespace or slash.
+Letters, numbers, underscore, dot and dash is accepted.
+Column 1 is mandatory.
-Another useful feature is that if the first one or two characters in the assembly name are alphabetic letters, these will be included in the OBSERVATION_ID, which is used in the plots as tip labels.
+A useful feature is that if the first one or two characters in the assembly name are  letters, these will be included in the OBSERVATION_ID, which is printed in the plots as tip labels.
 If you are working with samples from different countries, it will make sense to make the countries' two-letter code the first two letters of the assembly names.
 If the assembly name does not start with a letter then the OBSERVATION_ID will start with a lowercase i.

+**Column 2 - Path to fasta**
+The second column is the full path to the fasta file, including the file name.
+The columns must be separated by tab.
+Column 2 is mandatory.

+**Column 3**
+Column 3 is optional.
+Column 3 is a metadata column and Flankophile will automaticly recognise if it is present.
+You cannot add more than one metadata collumn.
+The metadata column must only contain numbers, letters and underscore.
+The metadata will be included in the output tables and in the plots.
+Examples of metadata could be host animal, sample site or gender.
+It is possible but not recomended to use more than 8 unique metadata values as it will be difficult to distinguish more than 8 different colors on the plots.

 See an example of an  [input_list file](input/example_input_files/input_list_example_assembly_mode.tsv).

 | #assembly_name | path                                   |
 |----------------|----------------------------------------|